ibm-bluemix-mobile-services/bms-samples-cordova-helloauthentication/README.md

 #### Configuring Android Platform

 The steps required to configure Android Platform of Cordova application for Facebook authentication integration are very similar to the steps required for native applications.
-Please follow [[Enabling Facebook authentication in Android apps|facebook auth android]].
-You will need to perform steps described in following sections of that tutorial

 * Configuring Facebook Application for Android Platform
 * Configuring Mobile Client Access for Facebook authentication